schmaldeo/rentals-registry/README.md

 PHP

 # Installation
-Drop the files into your main XAMPP/Apache folder and enter the main page.
+Drop the files from `src` folder to your main XAMPP/Apache folder and enter the main page.

 # To be added
 History access control <br>